dd9jn/rfc4880bis/crypto-refresh.md

 It is assumed that only algorithms listed are supported by the recipient's software.
 Algorithm numbers are in {{symmetric-algos}}.
 This is only found on a self-signature.

+#### Preferred AEAD Algorithms

+(array of one-octet values)

+AEAD algorithm numbers that indicate which AEAD algorithms the key holder prefers to use.
+The subpacket body is an ordered list of octets with the most preferred listed first.
+It is assumed that only algorithms listed are supported by the recipient's software.
+Algorithm numbers are in {{aead-algorithms}}.
+This is only found on a self-signature.
+Note that support for the AEAD Encrypted Data packet in the general is indicated by a Feature Flag.

 #### Preferred Hash Algorithms